nya3jp/tast/docs/test_dependencies.md

     the `android` feature; DUTs will have exactly one of these two features.
 *   `no_symlink_mount` - Symlink mounting is disabled via the
     `CONFIG_SECURITY_CHROMIUMOS_NO_SYMLINK_MOUNT` kernel option.
+*   `reboot` - The ability to reboot reliably during a remote test.
 *   `screenshot` - The [screenshot command] can save screenshots.
 *   `selinux` - An SELinux-enabled board.
 All Android boards are SELinux-enabled.